socketstream/socketstream/README.md

 After much thought we decided to abandon the app/shared directory concept in SocketStream 0.2.
 Thankfully now that we support client-side modules there is a cleaner alternative:

 Make the code you wish to share a module (by exporting functions and vars) and save it in `client/code/modules`.
 You can then `require()` the module in both your client-side and server-side code.

+##### Does SocketStream support models?

+Not yet.
+Right now we only support RPC calls and Events.
+However, websocket middleware and modular websocket responders were introduced in 0.3 to encourage people to start experimenting with different ways to define, access and sync models over websockets.
+If and when good contributed solutions exist we will promote them here.
+Models will be our primary focus for the next major release.

 ##### Should I use Redis?